 7 Give them extra encouragement

 While encouragement is usually associated with helping someone believe in themselves or grow their confidence, it can also take the form of affirmation.
 After your neighbor has surprised you by trimming the bush that separates your yards, tell them what a great job they did.
 Encouragement can also include phrases like “Way to go!” or “Awesome work!”
 Another way to show encouragement?
-Tell them that they encourage you!
+Tell them that they encourage you, or give them a compliment!

 8 Get deep